 After detox, I stayed at a treatment center for two months that specialized in dual-diagnosis.
 This taught me how to cope with my ADHD without turning to a chemical solution.
 It also allowed to be supervised.
 I really struggled with cravings the first month.
 I don’t think I would have been strong enough to stay clean on my own without help.

 I decided to take a year off from school to get stabilized without the medication.
 I stayed at an Oxford House near my parents after treatment so I could focus on my recovery full-time.
 I am happy to report that I am now three-and-a-half years clean from all substances, including alcohol.
-Plus, I graduated with my Bachelor of Science in Engineering last year.
+Plus, I graduated with a Bachelor of Science in Engineering last year.

 How I Cope With My ADHD Without Adderall